Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Encephalitis.md

 # Information
 Encephalitis is brain inflammation, most commonly from a viral CNS infection.
 Viral CNS infections can also cause [[Meningitis#Aseptic Meningitis]]

+## HSV-1
+This is the **most important etiology to identify**.
+Without treatment, it is *fatal*.
+It is often re-activation of latent HSV-1
+Investigation signs include, in addition to normal signs:
+1. Red cells in CSF
+2. Temporal lobe edema

 > [!Important]